Stan. S. Katz

 February 6, 2020 by Stan S. Katz 6 Comments

 This is the only known photo of a significant 1915 U.S. Japan diplomatic event.
-The description on the lower left corner states:
+The description on the photo’s lower left corner states:

 Dinner to Baron Shibusawa.
-East & West Meeting, Sherry’s [restaurant] New York City, December 3, 1915.
+East & West Meeting, Sherry’s [Restaurant] New York City, December 3, 1915.
 (Actual photo size: 20 by 12 inches.)

-The above original photo is age-darkened and torn, and is also missing a corner and a segment of the left edge.
+This original photo is age-darkened and missing a small segment in the lower left.
 These imperfections have been corrected during the restoration process as shown in the photos below:

 INTRODUCTION Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: 1915, 1915 Diplomatic Banquet event, American Antiquarian Society, American edition of the Review of Reviews, Baron Eiichi Shibusawa, Baron Shibusawa, Baron Shibusawa Eiichi, Booker T. Washington, Century-Appleton-Crofts, Clarence H. Mackay, Colonel Theodore Roosevelt, Count Chinda Sutemi, Count Chinda Sutemi Japanese Ambassador to the U.S., December 3, Dinner to Baron Shibusawa.
+Filed Under: Tokugawa Archives Tagged With: 1915, 1915 Diplomatic Banquet event, American Antiquarian Society, American edition of the Review of Reviews, Baron Eiichi Shibusawa, Baron Shibusawa, Baron Shibusawa Eiichi, Booker T. Washington, Century-Appleton-Crofts, Clarence H. Mackay, Colonel Theodore Roosevelt, Count Chinda Sutemi, Count Chinda Sutemi Japanese Ambassador to the U.S., December 3, Dinner to Baron Shibusawa.
 East & West Meeting, Don C. Seitz, Don Carlos Seitz, Don Seitz, Dr. Albert Shaw, Dr. Jōkichi Takamine, Dr. Takamine, Dr. Toyokichi Iyenaga, Editor of The Literary Digest, Edward J. Wheeler, Edward Jewitt Wheeler, Eiichi Shibusawa, Father of Japan’s Modern Economy of Japan, George Walbridge Perkins, Henry Villard, Herbert David Croly, History of American edition of the Review of Reviews, History of Century Publishing, History of Equitable Life Assurance Society, History of Japanese Friendship Garden, History of Kuhn, History of National City Bank of New York, History of New York Evening Post, History of the Japan Times, History of the Japanese Diet, History of the NAACP, History of The Nation magazine, History of the National Cherry Blossom Festival, History of the Nippon Club, History of the Poetry Society of America, History of the Union Pacific Railroad, History of Wells Fargo & Company, Isaac Kaufmann Funk, Jacob Henry Schiff, Jacob Schiff, Japan and WWI, Japan Times, John H. Finley, John Huston Finley, Loeb & Co., M. Zumoto, M. Zumoto - translator for Baron Shibusawa, NAACP, National Cherry Blossom Festival, Oswald Garrison Villard, Osward G. Villard, Pan-Pacific Exposition, Poetry Society of America, President of the Japanese Diet, President Taft, President Theodore Roosevelt, President Woodrow Wilson, Prince Iyesato Tokugawa, Prince Tokugawa, Prince Tokugawa Iesato, Prince William Howard Taft, Roosevelt and Japan, Russo-Japanese War, Sankyo Shoten Company, Sherry's Restaurant, Sherry’s New York City, Shibusawa Eiichi, Shibusawa Eiichi Memorial Foundation, Shibusawa Memorial Museum, Stan S. Katz, Taft and Japan, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, The New Republic magazine, The Nippon Club, The Shibusawa Eiichi Memorial Foundation / Shibusawa Memorial Museum, TheEmperorAndTheSpy.com, Theodore Roosevelt, Townsend Harris, U.S. Japan relations, U.S.-Japan History, Whitney family, Willard D. Straight, Willard Dickerman Straight, William Howard Taft, William Lloyd Garrison, William Morgan Shuster, William Shuster, World War One, WWI and Japan, www.shibusawa.or.jp/english/museum/, 渋沢 栄一, 珍田 捨巳, 高峰 譲吉

-Copyright © 2023 Stan S. Katz
+Copyright © 2025 Stan S. Katz